The-Evil-Ass-Fountain-Openers/libqmsstyles/DOCUMENTATION.md

 ### STREAM

-This is where DWM pulls the assets for the window frames.
+This is where the atlas image for DWM windows is stored in.

 ## 9-slicing